Community Safety Unit

 While the term 'partnership' is applied to all those involved, legally, the responsible authorities (listed above) are the only bodies under a duty to meet the new regulatory requirements.
 However, since July 2007, registered social landlords and the Environment Agency have been expected to have a closer working relationship with Plymouth Community Safety Partnership.

 On 14 October 2010, changes to local authority performance arrangements were announced by Local Government Secretary Eric Pickles ahead of the Government's Spending Review which included the ending of Local Area Agreements and the National Indicator Set (NIS).
 However data collections for the remaining National Indicators will continue unless the Government makes specific announcements on individual indicators.
-We await more information on the transition from the NIS to the new single comprehensive data list and the proposed single list with the local sector, scheduled for publication in early 2011.
+We await more information on the transition from the NIS to the new single comprehensive data list and the proposed single list with the local sector.

 This means that for Plymouth Community Safety Partnership, we will continue to deliver against our remaining targets in Plymouth's Local Area Agreement (LAA) until the new single comprehensive data list or further guidance is issued, including (not in any rank order):

 - Reducing the serious acquisitive crime rate